forbes-group/super_hydro/DeveloperLog.md

 25 Dec 2021
 ===========
-Trying to get a simple `.. autosummary::` entry working for `Dev/Flask.md` but since I don't want to generate a toctree here (this is done in the `api` section), I can't find a way to customize the output.
+* Trying to get a simple `.. autosummary::` entry working for `Dev/Flask.md` but since I don't want to generate a toctree here (this is done in the `api` section), I can't find a way to customize the output.
 Not sure if this is a bug.
 For now, we will need to manually update the documentation if we add new classes/functions, or just refer to the API docs.

+  After some exploration, it seems this is not possible.
+There is an [autodocsumm](https://autodocsumm.readthedocs.io) module that helps, but it includes too much.
+Maybe some combination of this and custom templates would work.

 24 Dec 2021